Sutter Buttes: Indigenous era

 The Sutter Buttes figure prominently in the creation stories and other traditions of the indigenous Nisenan, Maidu, and Wintun peoples.
 The Nisenan lived on the East side of the Buttes, while the Patwin Wintun lived on the West side.
 The Nisenan name for the Buttes is Estom Yanim.
 The Maidu name for the Sutter Buttes is Histum Yani (middle mountains of the Valley) or Esto Yamani, while the Wintun name for the Sutter Buttes is Onolai-Tol.
 All of these names roughly mean "The Middle Mountains".

 There were seasonal encampments in the Buttes, and all these tribes visited the Buttes regularly to gather acorns and other foods or to hunt game.
 The Buttes were also a center of regional Native American religion.
-According to anthropologist Alfred Kroeber, the Patwin village where the city of Colusa now stands was the “hotbed” where the Kuksu Cult was established.
+According to anthropologist Alfred Kroeber, the Patwin village where the city of Colusa now stands was the "hotbed" where the Kuksu Cult was established.
 This religion spread through much of Northern California.
 Ceremonies were performed in earthen dance lodges where spirit impersonators would re-enact ancient mythological events.

 In the Maidu and Nisenan religions, the Sutter Buttes is the place where dying people came to ascend to the afterlife.

-Spanish & Mexican periods
+Spanish and Mexican periods

 The Spaniard Gabriel Moraga was the first European to see the Sutter Buttes in 1806.
 In 1817, the Californio Luis Antonio Argüello named it "los tres picos" (the three peaks, name that appears on the Mexican land grant made to Captain John Sutter).
 In 1843, John C. Frémont called them "The Three Buttes."
 James Dwight Dana explored the buttes on 16 Oct.
 1841, while part of the United States Exploring Expedition.
 In June 1846, John C. Frémont, on a massacre spree since April, stopped at the Sutter Buttes.
 Fearing an attack from the local Indians, Frémont led a preemptive attack which killed many Indians and led the others to flee the area.
 It remains known as the Sutter Buttes massacre.